 The while loop enables you to execute a set of commands repeatedly until some condition occurs.
 It is usually used when you need to manipulate the value of a variable repeatedly.

 while command do Statement(s) to be executed if command is true done

-Here Shell command is evaluated.
+Here the Shell command is evaluated.
 If the resulting value is true, given statement(s) are executed.
-If command is false then no statement would be not executed and program would jump to the next line after done statement.
+If command is false then no statement will be executed and the program will jump to the next line after the done statement.

 #!/bin/sh a=0 while [ $a -lt 10 ] do echo $a a=`expr $a + 1` done

 Upon execution, you will receive the following result −

 0 1 2 3 4 5 6 7 8 9

 Each time this loop executes, the variable a is checked to see whether it has a value that is less than 10.
 If the value of a is less than 10, this test condition has an exit status of 0.
 In this case, the current value of a is displayed and later a is incremented by 1.